markmo/dltemplate/README.rst

 20. Basic principles of Conditional Random Fields (CRF) and comparison with Bi-LSTM on the same task
 21. Combining a Bi-LSTM with CRF to get learned features + constraints
 22. Use of embeddings at a sentence level, testing `StarSpace`_ from Facebook Research.
-23. Combining a CNN encoder with an RNN decoder.
-24. Solving sequence-to-sequence prediction tasks.
+23. Solving sequence-to-sequence prediction tasks.
+24. Basic principles of reinforcement learning
+25. Approximating crossentropy with neural nets in an RL model

 Datasets